bakaphp/kanvas-doc/companies.md

 ## Remove User From Company

 The removeUserFromCompany method is used to remove a user from a company.
-It receives the id of the user and the id of the company.
+It recievess the id of the user and the id of the company.
 It returns a boolean.

 ```js
 Kanvas.companies.removeUserFromCompany(id: string, user_id: string): boolean